iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 Each [Face](#face) has a direction (same as normal) which is provided by its bounding [Loop](#loop).
 IsForwardDirection property can be used when Face needs to have opposite direction to make it compatible with other Faces in a [FaceSet](#faceset).

+### BehaviorAspect

+Specifies a structural behavior for an element.
+The behavior is usually optional and unique for that element.
+Element behavior aspects are never shared.
+Each Element can have multiple BehaviorAspect, however all aspects should be unique - there should not be any aspect instances of the same class.

+Behavior is subclassed by [SurfaceMemberBehaviorAspect](#surfacememberbehavioraspect), [CurveMemberBehaviorAspect](#curvememberbehavioraspect), [MemberBehaviorAspect](#memberbehavioraspect).

 ### MemberBehaviorAspect

-Specifies a structural behavior for a [Member](#member) element.
-The behavior is usually optional and unique for that member.
-Member behavior aspects are never shared.
-Each Member can have multiple MemberBehaviorAspects, however all aspects should be unique - there should not be any aspect instances of the same class.

-Behavior aspects can be more generic that can be applied for all Members - [LoadResistanceBehaviorAspect](#loadresistancebehavioraspect) or more specialized for Member subclasses: [SurfaceMemberBehaviorAspect](#surfacememberbehavioraspect), [CurveMemberBehaviorAspect](#curvememberbehavioraspect).
+Specifies a structural behavior for any [Member](#member).
+All aspects that inherit MemberBehaviorAspect can be applied on ([CurveMember](#curvemember) and [SurfaceMember](#surfacemember)).
+For more specialized Behavior Aspects see [SurfaceMemberBehaviorAspect](#surfacememberbehavioraspect) or [CurveMemberBehaviorAspect](#curvememberbehavioraspect).

 ### LoadResistanceBehaviorAspect